 In December, Sarah and Weronika got on Zoom with Peyton Bighorse of Skating Polly.
 They talked about taking care of vocals on tour, fitting activism into the scene, and accidentally interrupting a funeral with band practice.
-You can listen to the interview here!

 Some of your songs have really rich and delicate vocals for a punk outfit.
 You’re not the vocalist, but how does she take care of her vocals on tour?

 Peyton: It’s hard.
 It’s a learning process, and we still don’t have it quite down.
 Don’t go too crazy, don’t push yourself too hard every night.
 Push yourself, but like the right amount, so your voice doesn’t blow out.
 And don’t go crazy when you’re not playing shows, like yelling or using your voice too much.